socialimpactlab/feedbackmechanisms/findings.md

 * Responding to feedback required flexibility in project activities and budgets, clear referral pathways and relationships with external stakeholders.
 * Beneficiary feedback supported real-time adaptation of projects to the needs of their target groups and contexts, and accountability of programmes and government service providers.
 * The process of giving feedback empowered beneficiaries and was valued in its own right.
-* Most feedback loops were closed at project level; there was limited use of feedback higher up the aid delivery chain, and feedback did not inform upward accountability to the donor.
+* Most feedback loops were closed at project level, meaning that complaints were resolved and feedback responded to direct to the beneficiary.
+However, there was limited use of feedback higher up the aid delivery chain, and feedback did not inform upward accountability to the donor.

 ### Recommendations
 * At the outset, ask whether there is sufficient time, resources and flexibility to implement a feedback mechanism and respond to feedback once the mechanism is in place